RaccoonWX/Raccoons-Blips/README.md

 An easy-to-use script, for creating blips across your FiveM maps, can be used for custom maps, or San Andreas.

 <img src="https://profile-counter.glitch.me/Raccoons-Blips/count.svg" />
+Need support?
+Join the Discord, and make a ticket I'll be happy to help when available. https://discord.gg/8TKfHkvdrY

 ## Frequently Asked Questions